Amazon Prime Day 2018: The best deals still available (Tuesday update)

 CNET Deals: The best bargains we've found online.

-Discuss: Amazon Prime Day 2018: The best deals still available (Tuesday update)
+Discuss: Amazon Prime Day 2018: The best deals still in stock (Tuesday afternoon update)

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.